 However, what makes forgiveness difficult is that it does not rest on the other person, on whether they have turned over a new leaf.
 That is partly why forgiveness is a process, something that goes beyond a single moment.

 Forgiveness is also a process because our feelings do not just go away.
 It often takes time for us to work through our emotions and heal.
 It can take months, years, or even a lifetime to forgive someone.
 Forgiveness is thus a commitment and a choice that requires a lot of strength.
+For those navigating this journey, San Diego Christian Counseling can provide support and resources to help facilitate healing and understanding.

 Because of that reality, ask God to help you with the strength you need to offer forgiveness and walk in forgiveness toward others.
 When we are weak, God is strong and can give us the grace to meet our challenges (2 Corinthians 12:9).